LylyG/database_optimizations/README.md

 5. Now let's talk about the "memory" numbers given on the page.
 What impact have your changes had on memory usage?
 If you reload a page again and again (with no code changes in between reloads), does memory used stay the same?
 Have you ever been able to make memory used go down? **Memory went down drastically in three stages: first after adding indices, then associations, and finally, the most change was seen after modifying the controller.**

 ### Logs
-1. Initial seeding: 1854.8 s
+1. Initial seeding: 1854.8 s<br>
 Localhost load time: 2712 s when the server timed out.<br>

-2. Seeding after adding 3 indices: 2249s
+2. Seeding after adding 3 indices: 2249s<br>
-Localhost load time: 21.8s
+Localhost load time: 21.8s<br>
-Memory: 527MB
+Memory: 527MB<br>
 Number of Hits: 49,387<br>

 3. Re-seeding was not needed.
-Localhost load time: 14.7s
+Localhost load time: 14.7s<br>
 Memory: 473MB<br>

-4. Re-seeding was not needed.
+4. Re-seeding was not needed.<br>
-Modified the reports controller.
+Modified the reports controller.<br>
-Localhost load time: 0.08s!!
+Localhost load time: 0.08s!!<br>
-Memory: 69MB
+Memory: 69MB<br>

 ## Relection